 Grind 7-9 grams for a single shot and 14-16 grams for a double shot Espresso.

-3- Add the grounds to Portafilter: Scoop the coffee grounds into the portafilter basket.
+3- Add the grounds to the Portafilter: Scoop the coffee grounds into the portafilter basket.
 Press down the coffee grounds with even pressure to create a flat and even surface using a tamper.

-5- Add hot water: Add the hot water on the top of Espresso shot and stir it gently for 10 to 15 seconds.
+5- Add hot water: Add the hot water on the top of the Espresso shot and stir it gently for 10 to 15 seconds.

 To make a perfect Americano, the brewing ratio is essential.
 Generally, a standard ratio of one part of espresso to two parts of hot water is used, which means that for every shot of espresso, you should add two ounces of hot water.
 However, you can adjust this ratio according to your taste, 1:2 is just a good starting point.

 6- Serve and Enjoy: That’s it!
-With just a few ingredients and a little bit of effort, you have made yourself a delicious Americano Coffee at the comfort of your own home.
+With just a few ingredients and a little bit of effort, you have made yourself a delicious Americano Coffee in the comfort of your own home.
 You can milk, cream, sugar, or any other desired flavorings to customize the drink to your liking.